-(c) Swing the dial down so that the left side snaps under the latch on the left side of the opening in the chassis.
+(c) Swing the dial down so the left side snaps under the latch on the left side of the opening in the chassis.
 Dress the dial leads to the left side of the lead guide in the chassis wall (Fig. 5).

-- (d) Be sure that the dial is level and the latch firmly engaged. - (e) Test the dial by using it to place a call. - (f) Replace the DSS key (5.24). - (g) Replace the faceplate (5.09).
+- (d) Be sure the dial is level and the latch firmly engaged. - (e) Test the dial by using it to place a call. - (f) Replace the DSS key (paragraph 5.24). - (g) Replace the faceplate (paragraph 5.09).

-Dial conversion between rotary and TOUCH-TONE changes the set code.
+Conversion between rotary dial and TOUCH-TONE dial changes the set code.
 Local plant and company practices will dictate whether this option should be exercised.
-When interchanging dials, the shorting bars in positions A, B, C, and D must be removed to the upper position for rotary or to the lower position for TOUCH-TONE.
+When interchanging dials, the shorting bars in positions A, B, C, and D must be removed to the upper